 CDRC, in partnership with the FDA-NCATS CURE ID* platform, is a dedicated initiative designed to capture real-world clinical outcome data to advance drug repurposing and inform future clinical trials for diseases of high unmet medical need.
-The initiative includes emerging/reemerging diseases, anti-microbial drug resistant infections, neglected infectious diseases as well as rare oncology diseases where there are limited treatment options.
-The Collaboratory is strongly interested in capturing data from diverse populations including pediatric and pregnant women.
+The initiative includes emerging/reemerging diseases, anti-microbial drug resistant infections, neglected infectious diseases as well as rare oncology diseases and other rare diseases where there are limited treatment options.
+The Collaboratory is strongly interested in capturing data from diverse populations including pediatric patients and pregnant women.
 C-Path leads CDRC, with participation from a diverse set of global stakeholders including, but not limited to, clinicians, scientists, U.S. Health and Human Services (HHS) agencies, non-government organizations, foundations and societies in order to:

 - Promote the CURE ID platform to enable the global health community to openly share patient treatment outcomes

 - Evaluate drug leads through advanced analytics to identify candidates for repurposing as new treatments in a transparent open forum

 - Inform the design of clinical trials of existing marketed drugs for new indications

 - Generate real-world evidence for expanding drug labels

 - Provide a regulatory roadmap to advance drug repurposing and expedite the availability of safe and efficacious treatments for diseases with limited or no treatment options